-At the Fujita Memorial Garden, there is a big snow statue.
+In the Hirosaki, there is a big snow statue.
 At night, there is a projection mapping display on the statue.
 The Tsugaru-Nishiki-e Cloister is another highlight—a pair of walls that display the fronts and backs of Neputa Matsuri fans.

 At night, the fans are lit up, just like during the summer Neputa festival.
 While the scale of the neputa is much smaller than on the summer floats, you can get a real sense of the energy and color of the Hirosaki Neputa Matsuri .

 The playground has games and two large snow slides.
 On one of the evenings of the festival, there is a fireworks show.
 In Japan, nearly all fireworks events are in the summer, so this is a rare treat.

 You can also find other snow sculptures, lit paths, and food stalls in the park.
 Concerts are held during the day in various locations in the park.